 Our principal source of liquidity is cash provided by operations and issuance of common stock through exercise of stock options and our employee stock purchase program.
-Cash and cash equivalents plus short and long-term investments decreased from \$4.8 billion at December 31, 2016, to \$3.4 billion at June 30, 2017, primarily as a result of a \$2.0 billion accelerated share buyback program executed during the first quarter of 2017, partly offset by cash provided by our operations.
+Cash and cash equivalents plus short- and long-term investments decreased from \$4.8 billion at December 31, 2016, to \$3.8 billion at September 30, 2017, primarily as a result of a \$2.0 billion accelerated share buyback program executed during the first quarter of 2017, partly offset by cash provided by our operations and employee stock option exercises.
 Cash generation is one of our fundamental strengths and provides us with substantial financial flexibility in meeting our operating, investing, and financing needs.

-As of June 30, 2017, \$1,375.1 million of our cash, cash equivalents and investments were held by foreign subsidiaries.
+As of September 30, 2017, \$1,477.0 million of our cash, cash equivalents, and investments were held by foreign subsidiaries.
 Amounts held by foreign subsidiaries are generally subject to U.S. income taxation on repatriation to the U.S. We currently have no plans to repatriate any foreign earnings back to the U.S. Our intent is to reinvest these funds outside of the U.S. indefinitely, and we believe our cash flows provided by our U.S. operations will meet our U.S. liquidity needs for the foreseeable future.